Skip to main content

 script_info

-Parse GDScript files to extract structure details like classes, functions, signals, variables, exports, constants, and enums for analysis and documentation.
+Parse a GDScript file to extract its structure including class_name, extends, functions, signals, variables, exports, constants, and enums.

 Instructions